-Rabbits need more space than you may think.
-It is great to offer them additional garden access or areas in the house where your rabbit can exercise as well as their house/hutch
+Rabbits need more space than you may think, so it is good to offer them additional garden access or areas in the house where they can exercise, in addition to their house/hutch.

 A rabbit’s diet is extremely important and can help keep their teeth trimmed.
 They should be offered a diet rich with hay and accompanied with dry pellets and a small selection of fruit and veg.